DOREMUS-ANR/marc2rdf/README.md

-    gradle run                  ## start conversion of files gradle run -Pmarc           ## start conversion of files, with marc as output gradle schemagen            ## align ontology package to ontologies in `doremus-ontology` github project gradle updateVocabularies   ## sync the vocabularies with the knowledge-base repo
+    gradle run                  ## start conversion of files gradle run -Pmarc           ## start conversion of files, with marc as output gradle schemagen            ## align ontology package to ontologies in `doremus-ontology` github project

 ### RDF Store:
 Virtuoso 7.2.1 (http://www.openlinksw.com)